-Each year when school lets out for summer break, dance and yoga studios transition into weekly summer camps for kids.
+Each year when school lets out for summer break, dance and yoga studios transition into summer camps for kids.
 Many families travel throughout the summer making it difficult to commit to a weekly class, and with dual income households on the rise, finding affordable childcare can be difficult.
 Voila!
 The week-long summer camp is born!

 The number one question I get when I mention summer camp is: WHAT DO YOU DO WITH LITTLE KIDS FOR THAT LONG?

 Obviously, we dance and/or do yoga.
 We sing songs, do art projects, and eat snacks.
 That’s the basic stuff you can read about on a studio’s website.